 Yes.
 Because no appraisal is required, there is no loan-to-value limit on a VA IRRRL.
 You can refinance even if you owe more than the home is currently worth.

 The VA does not set a minimum credit score.
 However, most lenders require at least 580 to 620.
-TrueVet Mortgage works with veterans across a range of credit profiles.
+TrueVet Mortgage works with veterans across a wide range of credit profiles.
+Contact Scott to discuss your situation.

 How many times can I use the VA IRRRL?